Nabin-R/Nabin-R/README.md

 ---------------------------------------------------

 👋 Hi there!
-I’m Ali, an aspiring data analyst with a passion for unravelling insights from complex datasets.
+I’m Nabin, an aspiring full-stack developer with a passion for unravelling insights from complex datasets.
 My journey involves turning raw data into actionable knowledge, and I’m excited to share my projects and experiences.
+I mainly focus on Computer Systems, Engines and Web/App Development.
+All projects are done from the ground up!

 **About Me** 🎓

-I hold a degree in Computer Science with a focus on data analytics.
+I hold a degree in Computer Programming with a focus on game development and engines.
 📊 Proficient in C++, HTML/CSS/JS/Python, LUA and various coding tools (Visual Studio, Unity).
-🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.
+🧩 Skilled in data debugging, exploratory data analysis (EDA), and statistical modelling.
 🌐 Curious about web scraping and API integration.

 **Projects**